gecko0307/minigl/README.md

 - Fully platform-independent.
 SDL is only used to create a window, you can use MiniGL with any other multimedia framework
 - The only dependency is [dlib](https://github.com/gecko0307/dlib)
 - Very simple imperative API
-- Basic fixed function pipeline similar to ancient OpenGL
+- Basic graphics pipeline similar to ancient OpenGL
 - Supports only triangles
 - Renders vertex buffers (vertex position buffer + texture coordinate buffer + index buffer)
 - Textures
 - Nearest-neighbour and bilinear sampling (`mglEnable(MGL_BILINEAR_FILTER)`)
 - Blending modes: alpha, additive, modulate
 - Fog
+- Vertex and pixel shaders!
-- User-defined frame buffers.
+- User-defined frame buffers

-No fancy-schmancy modern features like mipmapping or lights! 🤣
+No fancy-schmancy modern features like mipmapping or lights 🤣